arcus-azure/arcus.eventgrid.proxy/docs/concepts/architecture.md

 ---

 # Architecture
-It's a hosted REST API that allows you to POST events to which will be forwarded to an Azure Event Grid Topic of choice.
+We provide a hosted REST API that allows you to POST events to which will be forwarded to an Azure Event Grid Topic of choice.

 ![Concept Overview](./../media/concepts-architecture.png)